RedHatInsights/curiosity-frontend/CONTRIBUTING.md

          ```
       > Proxy run is reserved for internal uses, if you do not have access you can skip this part of the process and provide a reviewer note in your pull request
 1. After you've confirmed everything is functioning correctly, check and commit the related changes to `package.json` and `yarn.lock`, then open a pull request towards the development branch.
-> If any part of the "advanced path" process fails you'll need to figure out which NPM is the offender and remove it from the update.
+> If any part of the "core path" process fails you'll need to figure out which NPM is the offender and remove it from the update.
 OR resolve to fix the issue
 > since future updates will be affected by skipping potentially any package update.
 > A `dependency-update-log.txt" file is generated in the root of the repository after each run of `$ yarn build:deps-core` this should contain a listing of the skipped packages.